STONE CRAB: Menippe mercenaria or Menippe adina

 || Closed May 16 - Oct.
 14 (see *Note below)

-*Note: Traps may be placed in the water and baited 10 days prior to the opening of the stone crab season and must be removed within five days after the close of the stone crab season.
+*Note: Traps may be placed in the water and baited 10 days prior to the opening of the stone crab season.
+Please be aware that once placed, you may not tend to the traps until the start of the season, at which time you may begin harvesting.
+Traps must be removed within five days after the close of the stone crab season.

 Saltwater Products License (SPL), Restricted Species Endorsement (RS) and Stone Crab Endorsement (X)